demshin/glipper/README.md

 ## Features

-Recursively traverses directories and reads all file contents.
+- Recursively traverses directories and reads all file contents.

-Skips hidden directories (e.g., .git or .idea).
+- Skips hidden directories (e.g., .git or .idea).

-Copies all collected content to the clipboard.
+- Copies all collected content to the clipboard.
+- Automatically limits clipboard size to prevent issues with large directories.
+- Configurable via simple config file and command-line options.

 ## Installation